-This active volcano stands 3,700 metres above sea level and is not to be tackled lightly; most hikers do it as a two day and one night expedition.
+This active volcano stands 3,700 meters above sea level and is not to be tackled lightly; most hikers do it as a two-day and one-night expedition.
 Make it to the top though, and you’ll be rewarded with some seriously spectacular views, including of the beautiful crater lake called Anak Laut.

 It’s a prime spot for scuba diving, both off the coast and further inland; there are plenty of Nile Valley dive sites within reach.

 If you get tired of the beach, the town of El Dahar is the closest for more urban amusements.
 It’s a chaotic mess of markets (souks) and traditional Egyptian coffee shops.

 You might feel like pressing on further, to escape the grasping commerciality, and you’d be well advised to head off to places such as Marsa Alam or Dahab for slightly more laid-back holidaying options.
 Either way, you’ll get to see both the old and the new faces of Egypt up close.